 - Leaves turning grey: This is an indication of too much light exposure.
 Move the plant away from the light source or move it to a less bright location.

-- Watermelon peperomia comes from South America and is a popular house plant for the interesting leaves.
+- Watermelon peperomia comes from South America and is a popular house plant for its interesting leaves.

 - Growing these plants is easy when they have the right conditions.